LogtalkDotOrg/logtalk3/manuals/sources/userman/features.rst

    object-oriented programming, in which each computing is initiated by the explicit sending of a message to an object.
 The user dynamically defines what events are to be observed and establishes monitors for these events.
-This is specially useful when representing relationships between objects that imply constraints in the state of participating objects [Rumbaugh87]_, [Rumbaugh88]_, [Fornarino_et_al_89]_, [Razek92]_.
+This is especially useful when representing relationships between objects that imply constraints in the state of participating objects [Rumbaugh87]_, [Rumbaugh88]_, [Fornarino_et_al_89]_, [Razek92]_.
 Other common uses are